-AFCAT SSB: AFCAT written examination was successfully conducted by Indian Air Force in the month of Feb 2022.
-The result for the written exam has been declared on 9th March 2022.
-Candidates who cleared the written examination will now appear for their AFSB Interview process.
+AFCAT SSB: AFCAT written examination was successfully conducted by Indian Air Force in the month of August 2022.
+The result for the written exam will be declared in the month of September.
+Candidates who will clear the written examination will appear for their AFSB Interview process.

 AFSB is the same thing as SSB is, i.e. service selection board interview.
 Here in AFSB AF stands for Air Force.
 Everyone tells you how to clear the written exam but no one provides guidance as on how to clear the AFCAT SSB process.
 Not much information is there on internet about the AFSB process.

 AFCAT Exam consists of three stages: Written Examination, AFSB and Interview round.
 In this article, we will discuss in detail the step by step process of AFSB and the SSB dates released by Indian Air Force.